 Preconditions <Conditions that must exist for the use case to start.
 These conditions describe the state of the system, from a technical perspective, that must be true before an operation, process, activity or task can be executed.
 It lists what needs to be in place before executing the use case flow.>

+EHR and Central Cancer Registry systems support HL7 FHIR APIs

+A cancer diagnosis has been recorded in the EHR

+Provisioning? (obtaining and refreshing)

 Main Flow < Main Flow is the most common way in which the use case is executed.>